pyksoft/social-network/README.md

 ![erd database](/docs/images/erd.png)

 # DB Tables
-I made 6 tables for my app, Account, Profile, Friend, Photo, Post and Location.
+I made 5 tables for my app, Account, Profile, Friend, News and Location.
 - Account stores the user's email and password.
 - Profile stores the user information and references to Photos and Posts.
 - Friends stores the user's list of friend accounts
-- Photo stores the user's photo, its likes and location.
-- Post stores the news feed messages, its likes and location.
+- News stores the user's news feed, likes and location.
 - Location stores a list cities, states and countries.

 Each account has one profile, one location and a list of friends.
 Each profile has many photos and posts.
-Each photo has one location.
-Each post has one location.
+Each news has one location.
 Each friend has one account.

 ## Account